wintercounter/mhy/docs/recipes-and-examples/package.json-overrides.md

 # package.json-overrides

-Using `json-merger`'s syntax you have powerful ways to customize configs without _JavaScript_ directly in you `package.json` files.
+Using `json-merger`'s syntax you have powerful ways to customize configs without _JavaScript_ directly in your `package.json` files.
 There can be some really exotic cases tho.
 This is a place to collect some of these solutions.

 ## Extend `.npmignore` with custom file names